hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 - `snapshot_name` (string) - This is the name of the initial snapshot created after provisioning and cleanup.
 If blank, no snapshot is created.

+- `guest_os_type` (string) - The guest operating system identifier for the virtual machine.

+  ~> **Note:** This is required when cloning from an OVF/OVA file and overrides the guest operating system identifier set by ovftool.

+- `version` (int) - The virtual machine hardware version.
+Refer to [KB 315655](https://knowledge.broadcom.com/external/article?articleNumber=315655) for more information on supported virtual hardware versions.
+  Default is 21.
+Minimum is 19.

+  ~> **Note:** This is only used when cloning from an OVF/OVA file and overrides the hardware version set by ovftool.

 <!-- End of code generated from the comments of the Config struct in builder/vmware/vmx/config.go; -->